sachinm001/PaaS-Serverless-Arch/Hands-on lab/06-Create-the-data-export-workflow.md

    >**Note**: Now your logic app will be executed and as you have data inside cosmosDB it will export your data into blob storage.

-## Task3: Verify the data export workflow
+## Task 3: Verify the data export workflow

 In this task you will verify that the data is exported to the blob or not. and also you will verify that you are getting the email if there is no data to export.